 Child sexual abuse involves an adult engaging in any type of sexual activity with a child or adolescent.
 It may also involve an adolescent engaging in sexual activity with a younger child.

 There are different forms of sexual abuse.
 Like other forms of abuse, it can be physical, verbal, or emotional.
 It may be subtle enough that a child does not know what’s happening, but only feels uncomfortable.
-According to the organization Stop It Now, child sexual abuse includes:
+Child sexual abuse may include:

 - Touching behaviors

 - Fondling a child’s genitals, breasts, or anus for sexual pleasure or other unnecessary reason

 - Playing sexual games or making a child touch someone else’s genitals

 - Inserting objects or body parts (fingers, tongue, or penis) inside the vulva, vagina, mouth, or anus of a child, for sexual pleasure or other unnecessary reason